Zahid Quraishi: Military service

 In June 2003, Quraishi left private practice to serve in the United States Army Judge Advocate General’s Corps.
-Stationed first in Schweinfurt, Germany, he provided legal counsel to commanders, navigating the complex intersection of law and military operations.
+Stationed first in Schweinfurt, Germany, he provided legal counsel to commanders.

 In early 2004, he deployed to Tikrit, Iraq, during the early stages of Operation Iraqi Freedom.
-There, in an active combat zone, Quraishi advised on detainee operations, rules of engagement, and military justice.
+There Quraishi advised on detainee operations, rules of engagement, and military justice.
 Returning to Germany later that year, he resumed his duties until his second deployment in August 2006, this time to Ramadi, Iraq.
-During this critical phase of the conflict, he worked amid intense combat conditions, once again applying his legal expertise to operational challenges on the ground.

-By the time his service ended in 2007, Quraishi honorably discharged at the rank of Captain.
-His service was distinguished by numerous decorations, including the Bronze Star and Combat Action Badge, as well as multiple commendation and achievement medals.
+At the time his service ended in 2007, Quraishi was honorably discharged at the rank of Captain.
+He received the Bronze Star and Combat Action Badge.
 He remains a Selective Service registrant.

 Legal career

 In 2007, Quraishi became an assistant chief counsel in the Office of the Chief Counsel at U.S. Immigration and Customs Enforcement in New York City for approximately one year.
 He later became an Assistant United States Attorney for the United States Attorney's Office for the District of New Jersey, from 2008 to 2013.
 Before becoming a judge, Quraishi was an attorney at Morristown's Riker, Danzig, Scherer, Hyland & Perretti LLP, and was a partner at the firm from 2016–2019.
 Quraishi taught courses on trial presentation at Rutgers Law School in the fall of 2020 and spring of 2021.